Abracadabra (Steve Miller Band album)

 Abracadabra is the twelfth studio album by American rock band Steve Miller Band.
 The album was released on June 15, 1982, by Capitol Records.

 Abracadabra charted in nine countries, including Germany where the record reached No. 1 for a week.
 Four singles were released from the album in various countries: the title track, "Cool Magic" (#57 on the Billboard Hot 100), "Keeps Me Wondering Why", and "Give It Up", with the title song charting the highest at #1 on the pop chart.

-Unlike most of the band's previous efforts, most of the album was not composed by lead singer/guitarist Steve Miller.
-Drummer Gary Mallaber had brought in a handful of demos from another band he was in called Tracker (which other Steve Miller Band members John Massaro and Byron Allred were also a part of, along with ex-members Lonnie Turner and Greg Douglass) in hopes that one of them would be used for the album.
-Miller ultimately opted to use all of the demos, resulting in Mallaber receiving an impressive eight co-writing credits.
+Unusually for the band, lead singer/guitarist Steve Miller did not write most of the songs.
+Drummer Gary Mallaber had brought in a handful of demos from his other band Tracker, which featured several Miller associates.
+Mallaber hoped one of the songs would be used for the album, but Miller used all of them and Mallaber received eight co-writing credits.
 Miller, meanwhile, produced two of his own songs; the title track and the "Heart Like a Wheel"-soundalike "Give It Up".

 Critical reception

-Billboard called the track, "Cool Magic", a "catchy midtempo pop tune that takes dead aim at car radios everywhere."
+Billboard called the track "Cool Magic" a "catchy midtempo pop tune that takes dead aim at car radios everywhere."
 Billboard also described the song as being "harder rocking" than the title track.
 Cash Box called it "a light, straightahead pop/rocker that, in places, brings to mind the Beach Boys or the Beatles."